nitinpatil1992/gocanvas/README.md

 # GoCanvas
-Title bit fun with go on commadline to draw basic grafics
+Title bit fun with golang on commadline to draw basic geometric canvas

 # Outputs